 The following blood tests may be done:

-If you have frequent cysts, your doctor or nurse may prescribe birth control pills (oral contraceptives).
-These medicines may reduce the risk of new ovarian cysts.
+If you have frequent ovarian cysts, your provider may prescribe birth control pills (oral contraceptives).
+These pills may reduce the risk of developing new cysts.
 Birth control pills do not decrease the size of current cysts.

-Surgery to remove the cyst or ovary may be needed to make sure it isn't ovarian cancer.
+You may need surgery to remove the cyst or ovary to make sure that it is not ovarian cancer.
 Surgery is more likely to be needed for:

 Types of surgery for ovarian cysts include:

 You may need other treatments if you have polycystic ovary syndrome or another disorder that can cause cysts.

 Cysts in women who are still having periods are more likely to go away.
 A complex cyst in a woman who is past menopause has a higher risk of being cancer.
 Cancer is very unlikely with a simple cyst.

 Complications have to do with the condition causing the cysts.
 Complications can occur with cysts that: